 A classic dessert although peaches are not exactly local to the UK, or our garden.
 It is kind of seasonal.
 That is if we get any sun here to make us feel like sumer has arrived.

 Again show-casing the many wonders of silken tofu as a much more healthy alternative to regular cream, hence you can eat a lot more of it.
 I have done exactly this over the last two days and don't feel any the worse for it as an alternative breakfast option.

 2 ripe peaches

 pinch of salt

-- Preheat your oven to 350 degrees and grease the pie-plate well.
+- Preheat your oven to 350 degrees and line a small baking swish with parchment.